Daniel-Kigozi/math-magic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project you can support me both financially and recommend the project to other users

-## 🙏 Acknowledgments <a name="acknowledgements"></a>
+## 🙏 Acknowledgments <a name="acknowledgements">

-> Give credit to everyone who inspired your codebase.

 I would like to give thanks to Microverse